iliakan/node-dev/readme.md

 ### Troubleshooting

 There are limits on the number of watched files in inotify.
-Debian has 8192 by default.
-That should be enough.
+For example, Debian has 8192 by default.
+In most cases, that should be enough.
 If it's not, and you really really need to watch so many files, then you can adjust the limit.

 To change the limit: